Costis Maglaras -- Teaching

 B6014: Managerial Statistics (MBA core course; Fall semester)

-B8899: Pricing and Revenue Optimization (MBA elective course; offered annually in the Fall semester)
+B8816: Quantitative Pricing and Revenue Analytics (MBA elective course; offered annually in the Fall semester)

 Pricing and revenue optimization --or revenue management as it is also called-- focuses on how a firm should set and update pricing and product availability decisions across its various selling channels in order to maximize its profitability.
 A familiar example comes from the airline industry.
 The adoption of such systems has transformed the transportation and hospitality industries, and is increasingly important in retail, telecommunications, entertainment, financial services, health care and manufacturing.
 In parallel, pricing and revenue optimization has become a rapidly expanding practice in consulting services, and a growing area of software and IT development.
 In this course students learn to identify and exploit opportunities for revenue optimization in different business contexts.
 This includes a review of the main methodologies that are used in each of these areas, and a survey of current practices in different industries.
 The course is about evenly split between lectures, cases and guest speakers.